-Gasoline vapor is highly flammable.
+Fuel vapor is highly flammable.
 It burns violently, and that can cause very bad injuries.
-Don't smoke if you're near gasoline or refueling your vehicle.
-Keep sparks, flames and smoking materials away from gasoline.
+Don't smoke if you're near fuel or refueling your vehicle.
+Keep sparks, flames and smoking materials away from fuel.

-The cap is behind a hinged door on the driver's side of the vehicle.
+The fuel cap is located behind a hinged fuel door on the driver's side of the vehicle.